dart-lang/site-www/src/codelabs/iterables.md

 Your task is to complete the exercise by writing code to make the tests pass.
 You don't need to implement `main()`.

-This exercise introduces `singleWhere`.
-This method works similarly to `firstWhere`, but in this case, it expects only one element of the `Iterable` to match the predicate.
+This exercise introduces `singleWhere()`.
+This method works similarly to `firstWhere()`, but in this case, it expects only one element of the `Iterable` to match the predicate.
 If more than one or no element in the `Iterable` satisfies the predicate condition, then the method throws a [StateError][StateError class] exception.

 {{site.alert.warn}}
-  `singleWhere` steps through the whole `Iterable` until the last element, which can cause problems if the `Iterable` is infinite or it contains a large collection of elements.
+  `singleWhere()` steps through the whole `Iterable` until the last element, which can cause problems if the `Iterable` is infinite or contains a large collection of elements.
 {{site.alert.end}}

-Your goal is to implement the predicate for `singleWhere` that satisfies the following conditions:
+Your goal is to implement the predicate for `singleWhere()` that satisfies the following conditions:

 * The element contains the character `'a'`.
 * The element starts with the character `'M'`.

-All the elements in the test data are [String][String class]; you can check the class documentation for help.
+All the elements in the test data are [strings;][String class] you can check the class documentation for help.

 [//]: https://gist.github.com/b4897cc97fec87093139a4aab8228af3